How to Start a Real Estate Transaction Coordinator Business

 • You should also check out online forums and TC groups.
 For example, the Reddit group r/realtors

-• Network with industry professionals on LinkedIn.
+• Network with real estate professionals on LinkedIn.

-Transaction Coordinator Pro Tip:
+🚀 Transaction Coordinator Pro Tip:

 Offer to coordinate a potential client’s first deal for free.
 This is a great way to generate leads, and once the deal closes, it’s an easy way to convert that customer into a paying one for future transactions.